-A mentor must know how to objectively observe his/her behaviour, finding a reason for such behaviour, to analyse the consequences of him/herself on others and analyse his/her goals and to know how to change them if necessary.
+Self-awareness must be second among the skills.
+A mentor must know how to objectively observe his/her behaviour, wondering why such behaviour, analyse the consequences for yourself on others and for your goals and know how to change if necessary.
 Awareness is essential and is the basis of learning.
-And the mentor must be able to teach awareness to the mentee.
-So he/she will teach the mentee how to learn.
+And the mentor must be able to teach it to the mentee.
+So he/she will teach him to learn.